-I was awarded an Imperial College Wellcome Research Fellowship in August 2013 and completed an NIHR portfolio study in somatosensory and metabolic profiling of experimental burn injury associated pain models.
-I have also held an NIHR Academic Clinical Fellowship in the department of Anaesthetics, Pain Medicine and Intensive Care at Imperial College.
-I graduated from Imperial College Faculty of Medicine (MBBS) in 2005 and have a BSc in Psychology, Psychiatry and Cognitive Neuroscience from Imperial College.
-My clinical training has been within the London Deanery and with anaesthetic training within the Imperial School of Anaesthesia.
+Prior to this she was awarded an Imperial College Wellcome Research Fellowship (2013-2017) and completed an NIHR portfolio study and a PhD in somatosensory and metabolic profiling of experimental burn injury associated pain models.
+This work contributed to selection as a finalist for the NIAA research award in 2018.
+She has also held an NIHR Academic Clinical Fellowship in the department of Anaesthetics, Pain Medicine and Intensive Care at Imperial College and graduated from Imperial College Faculty of Medicine (MBBS) in 2005.
+She also has a BSc in Psychology, Psychiatry and Cognitive Neuroscience from Imperial College.

 She is an editor at Anaesthesia (since 2019), having been an assistant editor with Anaesthesia Reports from 2017-2019 and was the first Anaesthesia Journal Trainee Fellow (2013 – 14).
 She was the national trainee representative at the Faculty of Pain Medicine, Royal College of Anaesthetist (2018-2020) and a member of the Training and Assessment Committee at The Faculty of Pain Medicine (2020-2023).
 She was a founding member and ex-vice chair of PLAN (Pan-London Perioperative Audit and Research Network, www.uk-plan.net) and was a regional lead for North West Thames between 2013-2019.

 Her current interests include: paediatric in-hospital pain management; adult and paediatric neuropathic pain; quantitative sensory testing; and patient and public involvement in paediatric pain research.

 et al., 2023, Position statement from the Editors of Anaesthesia and Anaesthesia Reports on best practice in academic medical publishing., Anaesthesia, Vol:78, Pages:1139-1146